 - Matches if you decide to set the whole thing on fire and start over with your family somewhere new (*Just Homemaking is not responsible for readers who don’t understand sarcasm.)

 Alright, Mommas, it’s time to gather your supplies.
 ‘Tis the Season!
-Make a Sick Kit for unexpected illness!
+Make a Sick Day Survival Kit for unexpected illness!

 Godspeed, Good Woman.

 DIY Castile Foaming Hand Soap Recipe – Check out these natural ways for staying healthy during cold and flu season, and don’t miss the super simple recipe for making your own foaming hand soap for just pennies!

 10 Healthy Family Habits That Stick – A healthier family means less time being sick!